 By default CHATR will eventually run any utterance through the same five modules.
 Prior to this, the input will be applied to either a function or a function followed by a module, depending on the input type.
 See section Design Philosophy, for a definition of the difference between function and module.

-The PhonoWord_input
+The PhonoWord_input function is in file

 $CHATR_ROOT/src/input/pw_input.c